 Here are some ideas for maximising your time with your family and preparing them for the future:

 - Accept offers of help.
 It not only frees up your time and energy for the family, it also allows friends to feel that they are contributing.

 - Make a memory box, choosing keepsakes together.
-These will be personal choices, but could include: treasured photos; a DVD of a family event; special birthday cards; a favourite cap, tie, scarf or another item of clothing; a list of shared memories; tickets from special outings; a family recipe; a pressed flower from your garden; a bottle of perfume or aftershave; and a lock of hair.
+These will be personal choices, but could include: treasured photos; special birthday cards; a favourite cap, tie, scarf or another item of clothing; a list of shared memories; tickets from special outings; a family recipe; a pressed flower from your garden; a bottle of perfume or aftershave; a lock of hair.

 - Plan a special outing with your family.
 You might have always wanted to take your kids to the beach, the ballet or the football grand final.
 You might want to show your kids where you grew up, or maybe there is somewhere special that your children would like to take you.

 - Listen carefully to what your children want to say.
 Allow your children to express any regrets that they have.

 Issues with going to school

 It can be difficult to know whether to send your children to school each day if you think someone in the family may die soon.
 You may feel like you need to let them spend as much time as possible with their loved one.

 Maintaining routine in a child’s life can help them to feel more stable and safe.
 It might help them to go to school and see that normal life can continue, even though things are changing at home.
 However, there may also be days when keeping your children home feels like the right thing to do.